Frequently asked questions about Earth and Environmental Science programs

 For Environmental Science programs, you will need two courses in Statistics (either MATH 2233/2243 or MATH 2213/2223).
 If you can find the time and opportunity to take calculus too, it will be to your advantage.
 What's professional registration?

-The "minor" is a second subject, chosen from one area.
-For the Geology program, the minor must be in one of Applied Science (Engineering), Biology, Chemistry, Computer Science, Mathematics, or Physics.
-The most common minor used by Geology majors is Physics, although several people take Biology or Mathematics.
-The purpose of the minor is to ensure you have a little extra background in a related science.
+The "minor" involves four courses in a second subject, chosen from one area.
+At least one of these courses must be above the 1000-level.
+For the Geology or Environmental Geoscience program, the minor can be in any subject (Science, Arts) offered at Acadia, or you may opt to complete a "General Science minor" which involves 9 courses Math, Biology, Chemistry, Physics, Computer Science, or Environmental Science.
+The General Science minor is the most common minors used by Geology majors, but several graduates use Physics, Math, Biology or History.
+The purpose of the minor is to ensure you have a little extra background in another subject.
 It does not appear on your degree.
 The Environmental Science program does not require a minor.